 Sure!
 Tammuz has changed the way gay men build their families, and over the past decade hundreds of gay men have fulfilled their dream of having a baby via surrogacy.
 Gay men can do surrogacy in the USA and Colombia.

 Egg donation is anonymous, however most of Tammuz’s South-African donors will agree to a meeting via Skype.
 Your donor coordinator will arrange this for you.
 In most cases however, the Ukrainian/Russian/Asian donors remain anonymous and will not be available for a meeting.

 Most of the plans we offer at Tammuz involve the IP’s meeting their surrogate.
 In the USA you are advised to maintain regular contact throughout your journey.
 In Ukraine and Colombia, you will meet the surrogate once you visit the clinic and sign the agreement with her and also for the birth.
-In Albania you will meet the surrogate just before the birth.

 All of our surrogates undergo a lengthy and rigorous screening process before being accepted in to the program and they must have had at least one healthy baby derived from a successful pregnancy.
 Blood and gynaecological tests are required for all plans, and psychological evaluations and criminal background checks are required for all plans in the USA.